Scoring Your Credit

-In reviewing your credit history, you'll discover that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+When you pull your credit report, you'll discover that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with each of the bureaus.
+As a result, you have three scores, one for each bureau.

-Lenders want to be positive that allowing you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-You can qualify for a mortgage with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of someone with a higher FICO score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of an individual with a superior FICO score.

-There are strategies to improve your score.
+You want a better score, but how do you get there?
 Improving your FICO score takes time.
-It can be hard to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

 - Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the bulk of your debt sitting on one card.
+But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt transferred to a single card.

-- Retail cards and gas cards.
-For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
-You should always avoid holding a high balance for too long because these types of cards usually have a higher interest rate.
+- Department store cards and gas cards.
+For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid charging a high balance for too long because these types of cards traditionally have a surprising interest rate.

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+But, pay them off in one or two payments.

-- Keep up with payments.
-Your credit score plummets with every account that goes to collections.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're able to make payments to a lender.
+- Stay on top of payments.
+Payment history is a big factor in your FICO score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

-Knowing the ways you can improve your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of J. Briann Realty Group, Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of J. Briann Realty Group, Inc., the loan process is sure to go more smoothly so you, too, can achieve home ownership.